 The procedure generally takes 30 minutes to 1 hour.
 Patients are conscious throughout the procedure in order to provide feedback of what they are experiencing.
 It is normal for patients to experience pain for the first few days after the procedure due to the ablated nerve.
 After this period, patients will begin to experience pain relief which can last anywhere from 9 months to 2 years.

-If you are interested in finding out more about Cervical Medial Branch, our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+If you are interested in finding out more about Cervical Medial Branch, our conveniently located clinics are in West Orange, Aberdeen, Clifton, and Lyndhurst.
 We offer weekday and weekend appointments.